-Rules and Responsibilities for the assessment of the Faculty of Arts Teaching and Examination Regulations (TER = OER; Onderwijs- en examenregeling) - a legally binding document that applies to the entire cohort of students who start a degree programme in a certain academic year.
+Rules and Responsibilities for the assessment of the Faculty of Arts examenregeling) - a legally binding document that applies to the entire cohort of students who start a degree programme in a certain academic year.
 The TER may also contain transitional arrangements for previous cohorts.